Stay up to date with Oakwood! Join our Oakwood mailing list!

 The Oakwood Railway Station will be right downtown, with a number of steam locomotive and diesel lines daily!
 Get in and out of town fast on the Oakwood Line!

-The Oakwood Telephone Company (a CLEC) would consist of a downtown business office located near the central office, which would contain step-by-step switching equipment for local subscribers and a #4 crossbar switching system for long-distance calls.
+The Mountain Pacific Telephone Company (a CLEC) will consist of a downtown business office located near the central office, which would contain step-by-step switching equipment for local subscribers and a #4 crossbar switching system (or Stromberg-Carlson XY) for long-distance calls.
 You may buy your own telephone or rent it from the telephone company.
 Free operator assistance, information, repair service, and directory assistance is available to all Oakwood subscribers.
 Free dial-up Internet access will also be available through our central office by dialing a special code only Oakwood customers can access.
 If you would like to save on your monthly telephone bill, you may opt for a party line (either 2-party or 4-party) instead of a private line, which you will share with adjoining party line subscribers.
 We can also deliver an analog ground-start DID trunk to your business if you require the service.
 You will be billed for # of trunks and for range of DID numbers, which must be consecutive.

-There will be two step-by-step exchanges, CLearwater2 and SUnset3.
+There will be two step-by-step exchanges.
 To save on equipment, the first selector will be digit-absorbing if the first digit on that exchange is dialed, meaning that the levels 1, 2, and 3, and 0 on each exchange cannot be used, and 9 will also be a reserved level (i.e. ringback via 958, and echo test, loop around, silent termination, milliwatt, on other 9xx numbers), allowing for a maximum 5,000 numbers per exchange or 10,000 numbers between the two.
 You may make a call on your exchange by simply dialing the last 5 digits of the telephone number.
 To call an exchange elsewhere in Montana, dial the full telephone number (7 digits).
 Interstate calls elsewhere in Montana are local calls and are included in your monthly phone bill at no extra charge.
 To dial a long-distance call, you must dial 1 + the area code + the number.
 The charge will appear on your bill.
 If you make a high volume of long-distance calls you may opt for our "flat-rate" long-distance package which is an additional $30/month and allows unlimited long-distance calls within the United States.
 International telephone calls must be placed through the long distance operator, whom you can reach by dialing 0 and asking for the long-distance operator or by dialing her directly at 112.
 Complimentary access is provided to the VoIP switching networks C*NET (Collectors' Network) and NPSTN.
-You may dial into C*NET by dialing 92 and NPSTN by dialing 93.
 Competitive long-distance carriers can be accessed using Feature Groups B and D. 10-10-xxx codes are available by dialing 10-xxx (10-10-xxx codes used to be 10-xxx before we ran out).
 You may also use Feature Group B codes by dialing 950-xxxx.
 See Feature Groups for more info on competitive long-distance.
 You are responsible for ensuring you do not get scammed — we highly recommend the use of regular 1+ long distance which will complete over our analog L-carrier trunks (coaxial cable).

 Special codes, such as 0 and 11x/11xx/10xxx will function normally.
 You may dial vertical service codes as 11xx.
 You must dial 113 for information instead of 411; likewise, you must dial 114 for repair, not 611, and you may dial 112 for the long distance operator.
 If you are on a party line, you can ring other parties on your line by dialing 118x, and you can get the time by dialing 119.
 In an emergency, dial 0 and tell the operator there is an emergency; tell the operator your address and telephone number and she will relay it to an available dispatcher.
 All operators are trained to handle emergencies and the operator switchboards are always staffed, both at cordboards (dial 0) and TSPS positions (112 long distance operator).
 Do not dial 911 in an emergency; if you do, you will get a recording reminding you that you may not dial 911 and to hang up and dial your operator.
 You may also request a complimentary sticker for your telephone reminding callers to dial 0 in an emergency.

 Or, perhaps, dialing 0 will allow access to local emergency responders while 911 will go to the county PSAP.
+Either way, dialing 0 is recommended over dialing 911 and will result in a faster — more local — response.

 Due to the lack of pulse to tone converters, only rotary telephones will be allowed for dialing although customer-owned TouchTone telephones may be used to navigate IVR menus.
 There will be no additional charge for extra telephones on your line.

-- 1 SoftSwitch (A #1DSS) And One Stromberg-Carlson XY With a total line capacity of 3,000 with 24 talk paths (24 calls at once, Pretty good considering most likely the people living here will be under 100 at least for now.)
+- 1 SoftSwitch (A #1DSS) and One Stromberg-Carlson XY With a total line capacity of 3,000 with 24 talk paths (24 calls at once, Pretty good considering most likely the people living here will be under 100 at least for now.)
 Why do we need a Soft Switch?
 Well you can't just plug a Stromberg-Carlson XY to the PSTN Anymore, It's been modernized, We might be served off a Tandem that does not support Traditional MF/SF or DP!
 And even if we are, that wouldn't last for very long!

 - The Soft Switch will go in between the XY and the PSTN acting as a Long Distance and Intra-Office Tandem.
 It will support SF/MF & DP and will convert all that (secretly in the background) To SS7 or other Modern Protocols the PSTN uses!